Cancer Research UK logo.

 Below is a short video from Jake about his experience and advice about coping with cancer.
 Jake was diagnosed with acute lymphoblastic leukaemia (ALL) when he was 17.

 As a young person, you may feel like life is just beginning as you start to become more independent.
-You might be at school, college, university or just started working.
-You might be a parent or carer.
-As a teenager, you might be going through puberty and just working out who you are and what you want to be.
-Or as a young adult, you might be moving away from home, going travelling, starting a new career or getting married.
+Or you might just be trying to get through everyday life.
 Then you’re suddenly diagnosed with cancer, and it can feel that everything is on hold.

 There is no right or wrong way to cope with getting cancer.
 You have to do what is right for you.
 And with time, you gradually manage to cope with this new normal.

-In TYA treatment centres the health professionals are very experienced so understand much of what you are going through.
+In TYA treatment centres the health professionals are very experienced.
+So they have an understanding of the impact of a cancer diagnosis and it's treatment.
 There are lots of people to talk to so don’t feel alone.
 Some of these people include:

 • your specialist nurse